zhmichael007/litellm-gke/README.md

 ```

 ## Update your config.yaml file
-1. Upload your new config.yaml to a new secret version
+1. Upload your new config.yaml to a new configmap
 ```
 kubectl delete configmap litellm-config-file kubectl create configmap litellm-config-file --from-file=path/config.yaml